ATTENTION! TGN'S ANNUAL BEST AGENCY SURVEY IS LIVE. CLICK HERE TO TAKE IT!

 ADVERTISEMENT

-Travel Nurse Roommates: How to Save Money and Make Connections
+How To Find A Travel Nurse Roommate: Save Money & Make Connections

 When it comes to looking for travel nurse housing, budget is a huge factor for most nurses.
 Whether you are trying to save money for a nice vacation or pay off a large amount of debt, most travel nurses are keen to pocket as much of their housing stipend as they can.